 NOTICE OF PROPOSED WATER POLLUTION CONTROL PERMIT

-The State Department of Health (DOH) tentatively proposes to issue a National Pollutant Discharge Elimination System (NPDES) permit to discharge storm water associated with construction activity from the MILCON P-402, Upgrade to Power and Electric Distribution System project site, to receiving State waters, subject to special conditions to:
+The State Department of Health (DOH) tentatively proposes to issue a National Pollutant Discharge Elimination System (NPDES) permit to discharge storm water associated with industrial activities from the HFFC Lihue Fuel Facility, to receiving State waters, subject to special conditions to:

-Other discharges entering receiving waters are classified as Class 2, Inland Waters.
+The receiving water, Lihue Airport Drainage System at 21.985833°N latitude, 159.341111°W longitude, is classified by the DOH as Class 2, Inland Water.
 The objective of Class 2 waters is to protect their use for recreational purposes, the support and propagation of aquatic life, agricultural and industrial water supplies, shipping, and navigation.
 The uses to be protected in this class of waters are all uses compatible with the protection and propagation of fish, shellfish, and wildlife, and with recreation in and on these waters.
 These waters shall not act as receiving waters for any discharge which has not received the best degree of treatment or control compatible with the criteria established for this class.

 All written comments and requests received on time will be considered.
 If DOH determines that there is significant public interest, a public hearing may be held after at least 30 calendar days of public notice.